knetikmedia/knetikcloud-objc-client/docs/JSAPIPaymentsApi.md

+NSNumber* userId = @56; // ID of the user for whom the payment methods are being retrieved NSString* filterName = @"filterName_example"; // Filter for payment methods whose name starts with a given string (optional) NSString* filterPaymentType = @"filterPaymentType_example"; // Filter for payment methods with a specific payment type (optional)
+NSNumber* filterPaymentMethodTypeId = @56; // Filter for payment methods with a specific payment method type by id (optional) NSString* filterPaymentMethodTypeName = @"filterPaymentMethodTypeName_example"; // Filter for payment methods whose payment method type name starts with a given string (optional)
-NSNumber* userId = @56; // ID of the user for whom the payment methods are being retrieved NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"id:ASC"; // a comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional) (default to id:ASC)
+NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"id:ASC"; // a comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional) (default to id:ASC)